Cpymadtools

 One can find an exemple use of this function in the AC Dipole Tracking and Free Tracking example galleries.

-• madx (cpymad.madx.Madx) -- an instantiated Madx object.
+• madx (cpymad.madx.Madx) -- An instanciated Madx object.
+Positional only.

-• start (str) -- element to start the new cycle from.
+• start (str) -- The element to start the new cycle from.
+Defaults to “IP3”.

 Example